Shuttle Training Aircraft: Avionics

 The Shuttle Training Aircraft's cockpit.
 The commander's side of the cockpit, at left, featured a Shuttle-type heads-up display (HUD), rotational hand controller (RHC) used to fly the vehicle, and multi-function displays.
 The instructor pilot, who occupied the right-hand side of the STA cockpit, had access to a similar heads-up display, as well as conventional aircraft controls and instruments.

-A sophisticated computer system installed on board the STA simulated the flight dynamics of the orbiter with nearly perfect accuracy.
-The STA's highly realistic simulation of the orbiter was not limited to handling characteristics, but also implemented the shuttle control interfaces for the pilot.
+A computer system installed on board the STA simulated the orbiter's flight dynamics with a high degree of accuracy.
+In addition to reproducing the orbiter's handling characteristics, the system replicated the shuttle's control interfaces, allowing pilots to train in an environment that closely resembled actual shuttle operations.

 An onboard computer called the Advanced Digital Avionics System (ADAS) controlled the Direct Lift Control (DLC) and the in-flight reverse thrust during Simulation Mode.

 Every shuttle commander practiced at least 1,000 landings in this manner, as had each mission's shuttle pilot.